-In each of the interviews on here, whether it is a male or female player taking part, the person is asked to put themselves into a fantasy team of five players and to select four of the best they have ever played alongside to make up the line-up.
-I have been running the site since 2011 and I brought this question in two years ago.
-In that time, no player has been chosen quite as often as Becky.
+In each of the interviews on here, the player is asked to put themselves into a fantasy team of five players, and to select four of the best they have ever played alongside to complete the line-up.
+Here was the off-the-cuff selection Becky put together, representing just some of the many worthy names she has shared a field with.

 “She’s a leftie, she’s got great service, she’s an amazing defender and she can do practically anything.
 I don’t think I’ve ever played with a more well-rounded player than Sonia.

 “I would have Christen Press somewhere up top, so I don’t know if she’d be a starter or on the bench, just because she’s phenomenal in small-sided games.
 She’s one of the most difficult people to defend against.

 “It’s funny because she’s into meditation and she loves yoga, so there’s a part of her that’s very focused and Zen.
 Then she’s also like goofy and happy-go-lucky, and you get her talking and you’re just so caught up in her excitement that you can’t help but share it with her.

 “(Midfielder) I would say Homare Sawa – I would definitely have her somewhere in there.
 This is so hard because I don’t wanna hurt people’s feelings by not saying them!